accordproject/techdocs/README.md

 Find out what’s coming on our [blog][apblog].

-Join the Accord Project Technology Working Group [Slack channel][apslack] to get involved!
+Join the Accord Project Technology Working Group [Discord server][apslack] to get involved!

 For code contributions, read our [CONTRIBUTING guide][contributing] and information for [DEVELOPERS][developers].